Wildflowers

 Inspired by Dan

-Fostering Independence
+Gain Independence

 Children playing indoors, one boy wearing safety glasses and holding a walkie-talkie, another child standing near a small wooden chair, a girl kneeling on the carpet tying her shoe, and other children sitting or standing around in a room with framed photos and a painting of a house on the wall.